QNAP-HomeLAB/docker-scripts/README.md

 ### 1. Network Port Configuration

 1. For ease of configuration, ports 80, 443, and 8080 **must be _unused_ by your NAS.**
-   - ***NOTE:*** This step may be unnecessary if you can get chained port forwards to work when configuring Traefik to recognize your domain and register a certificate.
+   - ***NOTE:*** This step may be unnecessary if you can get 'chained' port-forwards to work when configuring Traefik to recognize your domain and register a certificate.
 YMMV.
    - **EXPLANATION:** QTS assigns ports 8080 and 443 as the default HTTP and HTTPS ports for the QNAP Web UI, and assigns 80 as the default HTTP port for the native "Web Server" application.
 A reverse proxy requires 80 and 443 in order to obtain certificates and properly route traffic.
 Unless you decide not to use a reverse proxy, these must be changed to successfully complete this guide.
    - **RECOMMENDATION:** Even if you do not use a reverse proxy, I ***HIGHLY*** recommend that you change the default ports for the Web UI, Web Server, and SSH connections to increase the security of your NAS.
 Also disable UPnP.
 </br>